 The era of the all-white kitchen has come to an end.
-OK, maybe not.
-But plenty of designers are ditching stark white for a more dramatic neutral: black.
+Okay, maybe not.
+But plenty of interior designers and homeowners are ditching stark white for a more dramatic neutral: black.
 Like white cabinets, black cupboards are incredibly versatile and work well in both classic and modern spaces.
-It's also an easy trend to try on a small scale with a black accent (such as an island or pantry).
+It's also an easy color trend to try out on a smaller scale (such as an island or pantry).

 Brass hardware is an easy upgrade that will instantly make your black kitchen cabinets feel elevated.
 Julia Marcum of Chris Loves Julia managed to create elegance and warmth in her black-and-white kitchen by incorporating polished brass pulls, wood accents, plants, and a vintage rug.

 2. Focus on the upper cabinets.

 Turn the idea of black kitchen cabinets on its head by only painting the top half, and going with something lighter (like warm, rustic wood) on the bottom.
 It's unconventional, for sure, but we're sold thanks to the Charlotte-based firm New Old, which nailed the look in this custom kitchen design.

 3. Amp up the drama in a small space.

 Don't be afraid to try black kitchen cabinets in a smaller cook space.
 The onyx beauties in this petite design, by Megan Oldenburger of Dichotomy Interiors, add dramatic depth.
 Plus, the kitchen is still bright and warm thanks to white walls, a well-placed window, and a walnut waterfall countertop.

 4. Separate an open kitchen from the adjacent rooms.

 If you live in a loft or studio, black kitchen cabinets are a great way to make your space feel somewhat separate from the rest of your abode.
 And for a really dramatic difference, go all black with the backsplash, countertops, hardware, appliances, and fixtures, too.